- The Basics of Buffs & Debuffs

 The Basics of Buffs & Debuffs #

-- There are currently 4 “brackets” of buffs and 4 “brackets” of debuffs in Global version.
+- There are currently 4 “brackets” of buffs and 6 “brackets” of debuffs in the Global version.
+There are more in the JP version.

 - Buffs and debuffs from the same unit using the same skill do not stack, but they will increase the effect duration.